Every Saturday the owner of Sunworks Farm is at the Strathcona Market griddling his chicken sausages and doling samples to passers-by.

 He said that they use chicken skin, because it has a thin layer of subcutaneous fat attached.
 This is pure genius, both from a gastronomical perspective (it makes fantastic sausage) but also a practical one.
 I don’t have data but I assume the most popular item a poultry farmer sells is boneless, skinless chicken breast.
 By biological necessity you need to produce two legs and a bunch of skin to produce two breasts, and I imagine it can be difficult to keep everything in balance.
 What to do when the legs and skin are piling up?
 Make fantastic sausage.

 Many years ago I wrote about using pig skin in sausage.
 While the result is also delicious, there are two difficulties in working with pig skin.
 The first is that the smaller abattoirs that process my pork have a tough time getting the skin completely clear of bristles, and bristles are definitely not good eats.
 The second is that pork skin needs to be cooked and de-fatted before being ground.
 It’s quite the process.
 Chicken skin on the other hand is always clean (there may be a few errant quills that are easily removed) and is tender enough that is doesn’t need to be cooked like pork skin.
-I do however grind the skin twice, once on it’s own and they alongside the cubed leg meat.
+I do however grind the skin twice, once on it’s own and then alongside the cubed leg meat.

 I decided on a style of sausage that has larger pieces of lean meat folded into a fattier, finely ground substrate.
 I used hog casings for the sausages pictured above, but obviously if you want the product to be pork-free you can use lamb or synthetics.